Tech-How/Light-Theme-for-YouTube-Music/README.md

 ## 🔽 Installation
 To install this style, you'll need a browser that supports custom CSS injection.

-### Chrome/Edge/Opera (And Chromium derivitives)
+### Chrome/Edge/Firefox/Opera
+(Or any browser based on Chromium or Firefox)
-- Download and install the [Stylish](https://chromewebstore.google.com/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) extension, then use the corresponding button above.
+- Install the [Stylus](https://github.com/openstyles/stylus?tab=readme-ov-file#releases) extension, then come back here and click the "Install with Stylus" button above.
-- Note that the Stylish extension has numerous bugs, and parts of this style may misfunction.
-I recommend using Stylus.

-### Firefox/LibreWolf/Floorp (And Mozilla derivitives)
-- Download and install the [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) add-on, then use the corresponding button above.

 ### Safari
 - Purchase [Cascadea](https://apps.apple.com/app/cascadea/id1432182561) from the Mac App Store, and use the Install with Stylus button.
 Follow the instructions provided by the application.
+> I have not tested this install method, but am listing it since Cascadea supports the UserStyle CSS format, which is what this is written in.
+Please share any feedback regarding this experience in a [new issue](https://github.com/Tech-How/Light-Theme-for-YouTube-Music/issues).

 ### Mobile Browsers
 - This style supports the mobile website!
-Firefox for Android is officially supported, as it allows for desktop extensions like Stylus to run.
+On Android, Chrome does not support installing extensions.
+You can use Firefox or the developer builds of Microsoft Edge.
 On iOS, the Hyperweb app can inject CSS into Safari, but is not officially supported and may not work.

 ## 🎨 Customization
 This style contains options that can be configured during or after the install.